UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/03_towards_future.md

 - is there any social or economic benefit to it?
 - what are the main reasons for using supercomputers to study this problem?
 - in your opinion, what is the most surprising or interesting aspect of this case study?
-- are there any similarities between the case study you picked and the three case studies we have discussed in this week?
+- are there any similarities between the case study you picked and the three case studies we have discussed in this module?
 Why do you think that is?

 ---